MarkusWandel/battery-tester/doc/manual.md

 The entire discharge loop needs to be as low resistance as possible, so the load resistance on the battery really is 3.3 ohms and not more.
 The firmware in the Arduino uses 3.3 ohms when converting voltage to current for measuring milliamp hours and watt hours.

-The only connection where resistance doesn't matter much, and can be done with a thin wire, is the labeled one.
+The only connection where resistance doesn't matter much, and that can be done with a thin wire, is the labeled one.
 This is because the analog input pins on the Arduino draw only an immeasurably small amount of current.

 A NiMH cell under load has a nominal output voltage of 1.2V.
-The six discharge resistors burn 6*1.2*1.2/3.3 = 2.6W while doing the discharge test.
+The six discharge resistors burn 6\*1.2\*1.2/3.3 = 2.6W while doing the discharge test.
 The 0.44W per resistor is far below the rated capacity of the 5W wirewound resistors, but still, they get almost too hot to touch over time.
 ## Reference Voltage for A/D conversion
 The Arduino's analog-digital converter outputs a value of 0 if the analog input is at ground level, and a value of 1023 if the analog input is at the analog reference level.
 Without anything connected to the AREF pin this defaults to the supply voltage.
 However, the supply voltage isn't necessarily very precise, only having to be within +/- 10% of 5V.
 For any kind of exact measurement, a more precisely regulated analog reference voltage is required.